newprice247/Bust-A-Movie/README.md

 WHEN I click the link to a streaming site
 THEN I am taken to that movie's page on that specific streaming site.
 WHEN I search for a movie
-THEN I am presented with some basic info about that movie (Year released, head actors, trailers) WHEN I search for a movie
+THEN I am presented with some basic info about that movie (Year released, genres, runtime) WHEN I search for a movie
-THEN I am presented with the Rotten Tomatoes score for that movie.
+THEN I am presented with critic review site scores for that movie.
-WHEN I click the Rotten Tomatoes score
+WHEN I click on a specific score
-THEN I am taken to the movie's page on Rotten Tomatoes WHEN I search for a movie
+THEN I am taken to the movie's page on review website WHEN I search for a movie
 THEN my search is saved to local storage.